LowriWilliams/LowriWilliams.github.io/content/_index.md

           title: Journal Cover
           description: Our paper [Comparing Hierarchical Approaches to Enhance Supervised Emotive Text Classification](https://www.mdpi.com/2504-2289/8/4/38), published in MDPI Big Data and Cognitive Computing's special issue Advances in Natural Language Processing and Text Mining, was chosen as the [journal's front cover](https://www.mdpi.com/2504-2289/8/4).

-        - date_end: ''
-          date_start: '2024-04-19'
-          icon: mdpi
-          organization: MDPI Information
-          title: New Publication
-          description: Main author of our paper [A Scalable and Automated Framework for Tracking the likely Adoption of Emerging Technologies](https://www.mdpi.com/2078-2489/15/4/237) published in MDPI Information's section Information Processes.

       text: "[See all](/awards/)"
     design: